minhhoit/yacms/docs/search-engine.rst

 Developers can easily customize the scope of the searches via the ``{% search_form %}`` template tag.
 A default list of searchable models can be specified in the :ref:`SEARCH_MODEL_CHOICES` setting.
-Only models that subclass :class:`mezzanine.core.models.Displayable` should be used.
+Only models that subclass :class:`Yacms.core.models.Displayable` should be used.
 In addition, the actual HTML form can be customized in the ``includes/search_form.html`` template.